kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-algorithms.md

 - Hill Climbing Search
 - Beam Search

-And more.
-You can read more about them [here](https://www.geeksforgeeks.org/searching-algorithms/).

-In this week, besides BFS and DFS, we will also learn about A\* Search algorithm.
+In this week, besides BFS and DFS, we will also learn about Greedy Best-First Search and A\* Search algorithm.
 Next week, we will learn more search algorithms suitable for solving more complex problems.

 ## Self Assesment: